HanadaLee/openresty/patches/README.md

 }
 ```

-Known limits:
+Known limits 1:

-1. When ues conditional grouping based on brackets. the last character of a conditional statement cannot be ')', even if it is enclosed in quotes.
+When ues conditional grouping based on brackets. the last character of a conditional statement cannot be ')', even if it is enclosed in quotes.
 For example, the following expression will cause a configuration test error.
 ```
 if (($test_var = "test)" && $http_user_agent ~ 'Mozilla') || $server_port > 808) {
     return 404
 }
 ```
-If you must use a string ending with ')'， you might consider using a variable to back it up.
+If you must use a string ending with ')', you might consider using a variable to back it up.
 ```
 set $value "test)";
 if (($test_var = $value && $http_user_agent ~ 'Mozilla') || $server_port > 808) {